 The ICONIQ Growth Enterprise Five

-Key Performance Indicators of Enterprise SaaS companies
+Key Performance Indicators of SaaS Companies in 2023

 Through this research, we’ve identified five key metrics we believe are highly representative of a SaaS company’s overall growth and efficiency.
 While our quantitative evaluation of software businesses is always tailored to the nuances of a company’s industry, product, sales motion, and more, we’ve found the “ICONIQ Growth Enterprise Five” to be consistently strong indicators of a company’s long-term success.